jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.9
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Building out BIGIP2 is going to be similar.
 However, the declaration is slightly different, BIGIP1 and BIGIP2 have some device specific items, like Self-IPs.
 These small differences are prime examples of solutions that templatize exceptionally well.
+We could have used Parameters in Postman or other templating tools that an Orchestrator may provide (like Jinja2 in Ansible).

 ..
 Note:: iControlLX packages are device configuration objects that sync across clustered BIG-IP, however since we are creating our cluster with DO we need to install it on BIGIP2 as well.

-These declarations are similar but slightly different.
-They are a perfect use-case for templating technology.
-We could have used Parameters in Postman or other templating tools that an Orchestrator may provide (like Jinja2 in Ansible).

-Progress through **Steps 7-11**, remember to select your file for the upload step.
+Progress through **Module 2 Postman Steps 7-11**, remember to select your file for the upload step.

 Declaration for BIGIP2: